tkn-tub/ns3-gym/doc/tutorial/source/tweaking.rst

   08     ns3::UdpHeader (
   09       length: 1032 49153 > 9)
   10       Payload (size=1024)
-@end verbatim

-@cindex trace event
-@cindex simulation time
 The first line of this expanded trace event (reference number 00) is the operation.
-We have a @code{+} character, so this corresponds to an
-@emph{enqueue} operation on the transmit queue.
+We have a ``+`` character, so this corresponds to an *enqueue* operation on the transmit queue.
 The second line (reference 01) is the simulation time expressed in seconds.
-You may recall that we asked the
-@code{UdpEchoClientApplication} to start sending packets at two seconds.
+You may recall that we asked the ``UdpEchoClientApplication`` to start sending packets at two seconds.
 Here we see confirmation that this is, indeed, happening.

-@cindex node number
-@cindex net device number
-@cindex smart pointer
 The next line of the example trace (reference 02) tell us which trace source originated this event (expressed in the tracing namespace).
 You can think of the tracing namespace somewhat like you would a filesystem namespace.
-The root of the namespace is the @code{NodeList}.
-This corresponds to a container managed in the @command{ns-3} core code that contains all of the nodes that are created in a script.
-Just as a filesystem may have directories under the root, we may have node numbers in the @code{NodeList}.
-The string
-@code{/NodeList/0} therefore refers to the zeroth node in the @code{NodeList}
-which we typically think of as ``node 0''.
+The root of the namespace is the ``NodeList``.
+This corresponds to a container managed in the |ns3| core code that contains all of the nodes that are created in a script.
+Just as a filesystem may have directories under the root, we may have node numbers in the ``NodeList``.
+The string ``/NodeList/0`` therefore refers to the zeroth node in the ``NodeList`` which we typically think of as "node 0".
 In each node there is a list of devices that have been installed.
 This list appears next in the namespace.
-You can see that this trace event comes from @code{DeviceList/0} which is the zeroth device installed in the node.
+You can see that this trace event comes from ``DeviceList/0`` which is the zeroth device installed in the node.

-The next string, @code{$ns3::PointToPointNetDevice} tells you what kind of device is in the zeroth position of the device list for node zero.
+The next string, ``$ns3::PointToPointNetDevice`` tells you what kind of device is in the zeroth position of the device list for node zero.
-Recall that the operation @code{+} found at reference 00 meant that an enqueue operation happened on the transmit queue of the device.
-This is reflected in the final segments of the ``trace path'' which are @code{TxQueue/Enqueue}.
+Recall that the operation ``+`` found at reference 00 meant that an enqueue operation happened on the transmit queue of the device.
+This is reflected in the final segments of the "trace path" which are ``TxQueue/Enqueue``.

 The remaining lines in the trace should be fairly intuitive.
 References 03-04 indicate that the packet is encapsulated in the point-to-point protocol.